Collection Disputes / Defenses

 Second, keep accurate records, especially with your banking transactions, to be able to verify that you did indeed send in a payment on a certain date and that it cleared your bank on a certain date.
 Mistakes are constantly made where payments are applied to the wrong accounts.

 Third, you should monitor your credit report at least annually.
-If someone has stolen your identity, your credit report is often the first place where a stolen identity can be noticed.
+If someone has stolen your identity in San Diego, your credit report is often the first place where a stolen identity can be noticed.
 Look for San Diego Bankruptcy Attorney to fight for your rights.

 Fourth, you need to verify that the debt is accurate and truly in arrears.
 Debt holders do make mistakes and do not necessarily always follow the applicable law when it comes to collection actions.